GAM-team/GAM/docs/Chrome-Policies.md

     true: Show warnings and disable autofill on insecure forms.
     false: Do not show warnings or disable autofill on insecure forms.

+chrome.users.InsecureHashesInTlsHandshakesEnabled: Insecure hashes in TLS handshakes.
+  insecureHashesInTlsHandshakesEnabled: TYPE_ENUM
+    UNSET: Use the default Chrome setting.
+    FALSE: Do not allow insecure hashes in TLS handshakes.
+    TRUE: Allow insecure hashes in TLS handshakes.

 chrome.users.InsecurePrivateNetworkRequestsAllowed: Requests from insecure websites to more-private network endpoints.
   insecurePrivateNetworkRequestsAllowed: TYPE_BOOL
     true: Insecure websites are allowed to make requests to any network endpoint.